 COA parents and students are expected to conduct themselves appropriately at all optional outings.
-Parents are always responsible for supervision of their children.
+Parents are always responsible for supervision of their children during the entire length of the face to face outing.
+Parents are not permitted to drop their student(s) off at any face-to-face outing.